 The authors concluded, “Ensuring timely completion of postapproval studies and enforcing appropriate regulatory actions based on negative trial results is necessary to minimize patient exposure to ineffective and potentially unsafe medications.”

-Catherine S. Hwang, MD, MSPH, of the Division of General Internal Medicine and Geriatrics, Oregon Health and Science University, is the corresponding author of the study.
+Catherine S. Hwang, MD, MSPH, Division of Pharmacoepidemiology and Pharmacoeconomics, Department of Medicine, Brigham and Women’s Hospital, is the corresponding author for the JAMA Oncology article.

-Disclosure: For full disclosure of all study authors, visit JAMA.org.
+Disclosure: This study was supported by a grant from Arnold Ventures and the Commonwealth Fund to Brigham and Women’s Hospital.
+For full disclosure of all study authors, visit JAMA.org.